benj-lazaro/react-beginners/README.md

-# react-beginners
+# React for Beginners

-Notes on React
+Notes on React based on Mosh Hamedani's React 18 for Beginners course